 Men in Black: Alien Attack

 Enlist in the MIB in the fun preshow before taking a spin on this dark ride-with-a-shooter-element to defeat the evil aliens intent on invading New York.
-Kids must be 42 inches to ride Men in Black: Alien Attack, and all bags must be stowed in the adjacent lockers before hopping on.
-The attraction speeds up, slows down, spins, and jerks you around, so you might want to have a hand on your littler-ones.
+Kids must be 42 inches to ride Men in Black: Alien Attack and all bags must be stowed in the adjacent lockers before hopping on.
+The attraction speeds up, slows down, spins, and jerks you around, so you might want to have a hand on your little ones.
 The ride vehicles seat six passengers in two rows of three, making the single-rider line very efficient, but keep in mind that kids under 48 inches must have a supervising companion and would not be allowed to go alone.
 (Impress your kids by studying OI’s high-score guide!)

 The Wizarding World of Harry Potter – Diagon Alley